 In addition, the Board will ensure the Government’s priorities and the Ministry’s annual service priorities and service expectations are embedded in the work of the service.
 The priorities may be varied by the Ministry of Education by 27 January each year over the term of the FSA to reflect any changes in Ministry policy or national priorities.

 - When employing a new principal, responsibility for the RTLB service must be included in the advertisement.

 - The Ministry’s Learning Support Manager should be on the appointment committee.

-- Appoint a full-time acting cluster manager when the cluster manager is unable to fulfil the role, for example when they are on extended leave or secondment.
+- Appoint a full-time acting cluster manager when the cluster manager is unable to fulfil the role such as when they are on extended leave or secondment.

 - Allocate leadership payments to the cluster manager and practice leaders.

-- Employ RTLB who are able to provide an effective service for all students, in all school/kura settings.
+- Employ RTLB who are able to provide an effective service for all students, in all school and kura settings.